 But gas snow blowers also have some downsides.
-Gas snow blowers have a higher annual cost of ownership than electric snow blowers due to their higher fuel costs and required engine maintenance.
+Gas snow blowers have a higher annual cost of ownership than electric snow blowers (covered in their own section) due to their higher fuel costs and required engine maintenance (see the Buying Guide for more information).
 Failure to do the recommended maintenance can add dollars to the ultimate cost of the snow blower and/or remove years from its useful life.
 Finally, gas engines can be a challenge to start in cold weather, one reason why the top models have electric starters -- along with a higher initial price tag.

 Single-stage gas snow blowers are the middleweights among snow blowers.
-They span the gap between lightweight electric snow blowers, good primarily for clearing light snow accumulations on smaller properties, and heavyweight two-stage gas snow blowers, capable of moving up to 18-inches of snow in a single pass.
+They span the gap between lighter weight corded and cordless electric snow blowers, good primarily for clearing light snow accumulations on smaller properties, and heavyweight two-stage gas snow blowers, capable of moving up to 18 inches of snow accumulation in a single pass.
 In a single-stage gas snow blower, the auger scoops the snow and sends it through the chute in a one-step process.
 These blowers tend to be smaller and less expensive than two-stage machines and are best for clearing 6 to 8 inches of snow off blacktop or concrete.

 The auger in a single-stage gas snow blower typically scrapes closer to the ground than two-stage models.
 That means that they do a great job of removing snow right down to the surface.
 On the flipside, they are a very bad choice for gravel driveways as they can send that gravel flying with the snow.
 This type of snow blower can get a little rough with wood surfaces -- such as decks -- as well.